stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Operations for byte comparison

 Comparison is a common operation in programming.
-The 6502 has operations for comparing the byte specified by the operand with the value currently in either the Accumulator, the X register, or the Y register.
-The result of the comparison is not stored anywhere, so a comparison can be performed without disturbing the contents of those registers.
+The 6502 has operations for comparing the byte specified by the operand with either the Accumulator, the X register, or the Y register.
+The result of the comparison is not stored anywhere.
+Thus you can perform a comparison without disturbing the contents of those registers.

-The comparison instructions are often used with the branch instructions, as covered later in this post.
+The comparison instructions are often used with the branch instructions.
+I cover these later in this post.

 ::: opcode